 How to cope with your fears

-Yes, the psychology of fear is based on ourinstincts - it is a response to perceived threat, it is real or imaginary.
-Yes, its purpose is to be a protective mechanism for saving us from the dangers of life.
-At the same time, fears can intervene in our lives and to a large extent limit our ability to realize our goals.
-But we can learn to live confidently, by making conscious efforts to overcome fears.
-We can control most of them through self-knowledge.
+Yes, the psychology of fear is based on ourinstincts - it is a response to a perceived threat, whether it is real or imaginary.
+Yes, its purpose is to be a defense mechanism to save us from the dangers of life.
+At the same time, fears can interfere with our lives and significantly limit our ability to realize our goals.
+But we can learn to live confidently by making a conscious effort to overcome fears.
+We can manage most of them through self-knowledge.
 We just need to listen to ourselves and understand in what situations our fears arise and what activates them.
-This knowledge will help you learn how you can react to the inherent fears, help break the habitual stereotype of thinking associated with our fears.
-And when we again find ourselves in a situation that frightens us, we will have a choice: to give our emotions to take control over us or keep our self-control so that fears cease to have power over us.
-A very interesting technology for fighting fears is practiced by Tibetan monks.
-If we tried to translate into the language we understand the "instruction" of this technology, then we would have: "Give yourself to eat fear, and you will expel your demons from yourself."
-The essence of this method boils down to the following: a monk plunges into some kind of meditation, and begins to imagine what he is very much afraid of.
-He tries to visualize all his horror, and at the same time draws in his imagination how he gives himself to the full power of his fear.
-The monk imagines the worst that could happen to him.
-When the visualization procedure ends, he comes to his senses and ceases to be afraid of what used to terrify him.
-After experiencing an extreme degree of panic, he stabilizes his consciousness and releases his fears.
-We too can gain control over our fears by practicing this kind of visualization.
-For this, you do not have to walk around the cemetery, for example, if you are afraid of such places.
-You can do this without leaving home, right here and now.
-You can practice this technique in any situation, no matter what you are.
-Bring in the imagination bright images of objects and situations in which you experience horror, and try to build the script so that eventually everything develops in your favor.
-This will help you learn new ways to escape from terrible situations.
-You can also use visualization to change your thinking and attitude to your fears.
-Just draw in your imagination scenes that cause your worst fears, and imagine that you are bravely overcoming them and becoming the winner.
-So you will make your subconscious believe that you were able to overcome your fears.
-And you can really make them disappear by the power of your own thought!
-We advise you to read:
+This knowledge will help us learn how to respond to our inherent fears, will help break the habitual stereotype of thinking associated with our fears.
+And when we again find ourselves in a situation that scares us, we will have a choice: to let our emotions take control of us or to maintain self-control so that fears cease to have power over us.
+Tibetan monks practice a very interesting technology for dealing with fears.
+If we tried to translate the “instructions” of this technology into a language we could understand, we would get: “Give yourself up to fear, and you will drive out its demons.”
+The essence of this method is as follows: a monk immerses himself in some kind of meditation and begins to imagine what he is very afraid of.
+He tries to visualize all his horror, and at the same time draws in his imagination how he gives himself up to the complete power of his fear.
+The monk imagines the worst thing that could happen to him.
+When the visualization procedure is over, he comes to his senses and stops being afraid of what used to terrify him.
+Having experienced extreme panic, he stabilizes his consciousness and lets go of his fears.
+We can also gain control over our fears by practicing similar visualization.
+To do this, you do not need to walk through a cemetery, for example, if you are afraid of such places.
+You can do this without leaving your home, right here and now.
+You can practice this technique in any situation you find yourself in.
+Visualize vivid images of things and situations that make you feel terrified, and try to build a scenario so that everything works out in your favor.
+This will help you learn new ways to get out of scary situations.
+You can also use visualization to change your thinking and attitude toward your fears.
+Simply picture in your mind the scenes that make you feel your worst fears, and imagine yourself courageously overcoming them and emerging victorious.
+This will make your subconscious believe that you have overcome your fears.
+And you can actually make them disappear with the power of your own thought!
+Recommended reading:

 Comments